- Not a substitute for professional veterinary help.

 We’ve all had our dog pick up some undesirable smells from time to time.
 It’s just part of the gig.
-But what is one to do if their dog gets hit with the granddaddy of all malodorous substances?
+But what is one to do if their dog gets a direct hit of the granddaddy of all malodorous substances?
 That’s right, we’re talking about skunk spray.
 While skunks are completely harmless at a distance, some friendly dogs learn to leave them alone the hard way.
 Has your dog had a close encounter of the skunk kind?
-Don’t fret, because help is here.
+Don’t fret, because our guide to help de-skunk your dog is here.

 Step One: Preparation and Containment